contentkingpins/tort-x-post-and-transfer/README.md

-# Tort Lead Transfer System
+# TORT X MVA System

-A React application built with AWS Amplify for collecting tort lead information and transferring it to buyers through the Ringba API.
+A React application built with AWS Amplify for collecting MVA (Motor Vehicle Accident) lead information and transferring it to buyers through the Ringba API.

 ## Features

-- Form for collecting tort lead information from agents
+- Form for collecting MVA lead information from agents
 - Validation of form fields
 - API integration with Ringba for lead transfer
+- DID display for call transfer after successful lead submission
 - Responsive UI with modern design
 - AWS Amplify integration for easy deployment and scalability